enisz/igdb/src/assets/templates/02-query-builder.md

 ---
-overview: Everything about the Query Builder class.
-Setting up and configuring your queries.
+overview: Everything about the Query Builder.
+Configuring and building your queries.
-icon: fa-hard-hat
+icon: fa-hammer
 ---

 # IGDB Query Builder